Key candidates eyeing Tunisian presidency - Journal du Cameroun

 – Ennahdha’s Abdelfattah Mourou –

-A lawyer who wears traditional robes, Mourou, 71, is not typical of the Islamist-inspired Ennahdha party which is contesting its first ever presidential election.
+Despite appearing in public in traditional robes, the 71-year-old lawyer is not typical of the Islamist-inspired Ennahdha party which is contesting its first ever presidential election.

-Interim speaker of parliament since July, Mourou is seen as a moderate who advocates more openness in the party and, according to political scientist Hamza Meddeb, “the least Islamist of the Islamists”.
+Interim speaker of parliament since July, Mourou is seen as a moderate who advocates more openness in the party.
+Political scientist Hamza Meddeb labels him “the least Islamist of the Islamists”.

 – Abdelkarim Zbidi, the technocrat –